orangejuice/blog/data/activity/movie-伊豆的舞女-1974/record.en.md

 date: 2023-12-20 08:02:30+08:00
 douban:
   rating: 8.6
-  subtitle: 1974 / Japan / Drama / Koji Nishikawa / Momoe Yamaguchi, Yujiro Miura
+  subtitle: 1974 / Japan / Drama / Kōji Segawa / Momoe Yamaguchi, Tomokazu Miura
 ---

-Love at first sight, and after that, the heart only held endless yearning.
-Everything was so beautiful, from the on-screen actors to the non-actors, to the vivid and interesting people.
-The stirring feelings were so beautiful, the innocence was so beautiful, the simplicity was so beautiful, the male lead was so beautiful.
-The full view of Japanese style coming into sight, the gentle music tickling the ears, the abundant etiquettes, the hierarchical order, each move in the game of Go making a sound.
-What joy could surpass waiting and seeing the person haunting your dreams appear around the corner.
-Listening to the tremblingly sorrowful Japanese tunes, one is only left wanting to forget everything else, to become purely gentle, to become incredibly simple, and to lead a life with a heart free from distractions.
-Saying goodbye to the person in one's heart in this life, solemnly and generously, expressing their feelings without any obscene or disrespectful words or tarnishing a shred of true emotions, is like a textbook, bringing me to tears.
-It was the most poignant, the most heart-breaking this year.
+Love at first sight, and from then on, my heart only harbors endless yearning.
+Everything is exceptionally beautiful, with the play's actors not just being actors, but lively and interesting individuals.
+The excitement is beautiful, innocence is beautiful simplicity is beautiful, Akebono is beautiful, the male lead is beautiful.
+A strong influx of Japanese culture is evident, with soft music caressing the ears, decorum exalted, and order respected, the placement of every chess piece audible.
+What joy could surpass waiting by the window for the beloved to turn the corner?
+Listening to the tremulous sad melodies of Japanese songs makes one wish to forget everything, to become pure and simple, to lead a simple life undistracted.
+Parting with a loved one in this life with dignity and openness, sharing thoughts silently and without profanity, without tarnishing the truth, this is a textbook case, bringing tears like rain.
+The most heart-stirring, the most heartbreaking of this year.